NVIDIA/spark-rapids/docs/compatibility.md

 - `regexp_replace`
 - `string_split`
 - `str_to_map`

-Regular expression evaluation on the GPU can potentially have high memory overhead and cause out-of-memory errors.
-To disable regular expressions on the GPU, set `spark.rapids.sql.regexp.enabled=false`.

 There are instances where regular expression operations will fall back to CPU when the RAPIDS Accelerator determines that a pattern is either unsupported or would produce incorrect results on the GPU.